-- Eat Off a Plate: This may seem obvious, but seeing how much food your eating helps you with portion control!
-When eating out of a bag, box, or other container, it is difficult to comprehend how much you’ve actually ate.
+- Eat Off a Plate: This may seem obvious, but seeing how much food you are eating helps you with portion control!
+When eating out of a bag, box, or other containers, it is difficult to comprehend how much you’ve actually eaten.
 When you put the food you’re eating into a bowl or onto a plate, not only does it allow you to portion your food, it helps your mind visualize how much you’ve eaten.

 - Stay Hydrated: Drinking water is such an important part of healthy living that many people neglect.
 Many health experts recommend that you drink half to one ounce of water for every pound you weigh i.e. if you weigh 140 pounds, you should drink between 70 and 140 ounces of water.
 Drinking water can help boost your metabolism and stave off hunger.

 - Healthy Food Substitutions: Living healthy doesn’t have to mean eating less.
 It could be as simple as getting a side salad instead of fries or getting water with dinner instead of a soda or beer.